engineerjgc/neopixel-rmt/README.md

-# Neopixel driver for Mongoose OS
+# Neopixel driver for Mongoose OS using ESP32 RMT Module